Connectivity Serdes Test Plugins Design, Switches and Parameters

 First-gen Gaudi E2E Serdes Test Plugin Design Consideration and Responsibilities

-The E2E serdes test is a multi-purpose test that can check any machine topology using a connectivity json that describes the machine’s unique connectivity and verifies both connectivity and BandWidth.
-The test runs on multiple Habana cards testing the ports simultaneously and reporting the collective bandwidth.
+The E2E Serdes test is a multi-purpose test that can check any machine topology using a connectivity JSON file.
+The file describes the machine’s unique connectivity and verifies both connectivity and bandwidth.
+The test runs on multiple Gaudi cards, testing the ports simultaneously to report the collective bandwidth.

 E2E Serdes Test Testing Modes

-• LOOPBACK - A serdes loopback communication test.
-This test runs on all external ports of the NICs and sends data through a loopback dongle from each external port back to itself.
+• external-lpbk- A Serdes loopback communication test.
+This testing mode runs on all external ports of the NICs and sends data through a loopback dongle from each external port back to itself.
 When running this test mode, the external ports must be connected (RX to TX) using a loopback dongle.

-• All-lpbk - This mode simultaneously runs both the test on all the Internal ports and the test on all External ports.
-The test of the external ports is loopback and so all external ports must be connected (RX to TX) using a loopback dongle.
+• all-lpbk - This mode runs the plugin on all internal and external ports simultaneously.
+The test of the external ports is loopback so all external ports must be connected (RX to TX) using a loopback dongle.

 First-gen Gaudi E2E Serdes Test Plugin Switches and Parameters